nroduit/Weasis/README.md

 ![Weasis](weasis-distributions/resources/images/about.png)

-The master branch contains Weasis 2.
-The old branch is 1.2.x.
+The master branch contains Weasis 2.0.x, the next major release is 2.5.x and the old branch is 1.2.x.

 [General information](http://www.dcm4che.org/confluence/display/WEA/Home)